Prof. Jutta Roosen

 Academic Career and Research Areas

-Professor Roosen’s research focuses on the study consumer behavior and demand analysis.
+Professor Roosen’s research focuses on consumer behavior and demand analysis.
 Her main interest is on cognitive aspects of perception and cultural influences on behavior.
 Her work often deals with questions of food quality and safety, nutrition and health behavior as well as sustainable consumption of energy and food.

 Professor Roosen studied in Bonn, Washington and Iowa and earned her PhD (1999) in economics from Iowa State University, USA.
 She later served as assistant professor at the Université Catholique de Louvain in Belgium (1999-2002).
 Prior to her appointment as Chair of Marketing and Consumer Research at TUM in 2008, she was a professor at Kiel University.